 How to Answer the Question: Where Do You See Yourself in Five Years?

-While some people have their entire career mapped out until retirement, others can’t see far enough into the future to know what they’ll be able to finish before the end of the day.
+While some people have their entire career mapped out until retirement, others can’t see to the end of the day.

 Employers know that not everyone has a path set in stone.
 When they ask where you see yourself in five years, they really want to know: